 For notational convenience, we introduce the infimum of error probabilities under the condition that the message size is $M$:

-When we construct a source code, we often use a two-universal hash family, where a family of functions is said to be universal-two if $\Pr\{ F(x) = F(x^\prime) \} \le \frac{1}{M}$ for any distinctive $x$ and $x^\prime$ \cite{wegman:81}; the so-called bin coding \cite{cover} is an example of two-universal hash family. ${\cal F}$ and a random function $F$ on ${\cal F}$.
-More precisely, given an encoder $F$ as a function, we define the decoder $\san{d}_F$ as the optimal decoder by $\argmin_{d} \Pse[(F,\san{d})]$.
-Then, we denote the code $(F,\san{d}_F)$ by $\Psi(F)$.
-Then, we bound the error probability $\Pse[\Psi(F)]$ averaged over the random function by only using the property of two-universality.
-For this reason, it is convenient to introduce the quantity:
+For theoretical simplicity, we focus on a randomized choice of our encoder.
+For this purpose, we employ a randomized hash function $F$ from ${\cal X}$ to $\{1, \ldots, M\}$.
+A randomized hash function $F$ is called two-universal hash when $\Pr\{ F(x) = F(x^\prime) \} \le \frac{1}{M}$ for any distinctive $x$ and $x^\prime$ \cite{wegman:81}; the so-called bin coding \cite{cover} is an example of two-universal hash function.
+In the following, we denote the set of two-universal hash functions by ${\cal F}$.
+Given an encoder $f$ as a function from ${\cal X}$ to $\{1, \ldots, M\}$, we define the decoder $\san{d}_f$ as the optimal decoder by $\argmin_{\san{d}} \Pse[(f,\san{d})]$.
+Then, we denote the code $(f,\san{d}_f)$ by $\Psi(f)$.
+Then, we bound the error probability $\Pse[\Psi(F)]$ averaged over the random function $F$ by only using the property of two-universality.
+In order to consider the worst case of such schemes, we introduce the following quantity:

-where the infimum is taken over all codes associated with two-universal hash functions $F$.
-When we consider $n$-fold extension, the source code and related quantities are denoted with subscript $n$.
-Instead of evaluating the error probability $\Pse(M_n)$ (or $\barPse(M_n)$) for given $M_n$, we are also interested in evaluating
+When we consider $n$-fold extension, the source code and related quantities are denoted with the superscript $(n)$.
+For example, the quantities in \eqref{eq:definition-Pe-bar-source-side-info-3} and \eqref{eq:definition-Pe-bar-source-side-info-2} are written to be $\Pse^{(n)}(M)$ and $\barPse^{(n)}(M)$, respectively.
+Instead of evaluating them, we are often interested in evaluating

 for given $0 \le \varepsilon < 1$.